ion-ml/foa/ASSIGNMENT_ANSWERS.md

 There are two main phases within FOA algorithms.
 In the first of them, the smell phase, the concentration of the smell of food associated with each fruit fly is calculated.
 The fruit flies closest to the location of the food should be associated with a greater smell concentrations.
 In the second phase, the vision phase, the swarm moves towards the fruit fly associated with the greatest smell concentration.
 After repeated iterations of the these phases the swarm should converge on the food.

 The main additional feature proposed by Mitic, Vukovic, Petrovic and Miljkoiv (2015) is the incorporation of randomness within the smell phase.
-X suggests that this will improve the speed (measured by number of iterations) with which the swarm converges upon the food.
-This appears to be a reasonably convincing argument.
+They suggested that this will improve the speed (measured by number of iterations) with which the swarm converges upon the food and, thereby, optimises the required function.
+This appears to be a convincing argument.
 However, it might be the case that exploration is being favoured over exploitation.
-That is, there may be values for which X’s algorithm is not faster than a standard FOA.
+That is, there may be values for which the algorithm proposed by Mitic, Vukovic, Petrovic and Miljkoiv (2015) is not faster than a standard FOA.

 ---